 There’s a reason reward charts work for children, and bonuses work in offices.
 Regularly planned or accounted for indulgences can help you have something to look forward to.
-Maybe that means you budget in a bit of fun money every month to buy a hobby-craft (think books, games, or buildables) or you’re planning a consumable like a meal out or a special snack.
-Regardless of the shape your preferred treat takes on, having this to look forward to on the dreaded Sunday night can make it feel more palatable.
+Maybe that means you budget a bit of fun money every month to buy a hobby craft (think books, games, or buildables).
+Or plan a consumable like a meal out or a special snack.
+Regardless of the shape that your preferred treat takes on, having this to look forward to on the dreaded Sunday night can make it feel more palatable.

 Prioritize a work-life balance

-Making that work-life balance a concrete part of the way you set goals can help to offset Sunday scaries by ensuring you’ve got something to look forward to on Monday whether you treat yourself or not.
+Making that work-life balance a concrete part of the way you set goals can help to offset Sunday stress and anxiety by ensuring you’ve got something to look forward to on Monday whether you treat yourself or not.
 It also ensures that you can leave work at the door when you get home, and vice versa.

-You can’t schedule anxiety, but you can certainly make sure you set a regular routine around finding relief from the stress that casts a shadow on your Sunday evenings (and likely the rest of your week as well).
+You can’t schedule anxiety or stress, but you can certainly make sure you set a regular routine around finding relief from the stress that casts a shadow on your Sunday evenings (and likely the rest of your week as well).
 Make time for your hobbies, for relaxation, and for doing absolutely nothing.
-If a schedule works for a meeting, it’ll work for an anti-meeting too so don’t hesitate to schedule in that binge watch or a couple of hours just relaxing with no goal in mind at all.
+If a schedule works for a meeting, it’ll work for an anti-meeting too so don’t hesitate to schedule in that binge-watch or a couple of hours just relaxing with no goal in mind at all.